 The Modified A-line sports an A-skirt, but the difference is that the skirt clinches the lower tummy between the belly button to the top part of your hip bones.
 However, it doesn’t mean the skirt is tight – just closer to the skin but not in a particularly restricting way, only hugging the top section of your hips but not below.
 The style wouldn’t have pleats or gathers at waist level but only smooth, flat fabric.

-Although the flare is not so relevant, if a modified slim Aline happens to have a narrow skirt, it is likely to be defined as a Sheath silhouette.
+Although the flare is not so relevant, if a modified Aline happens to have a slim skirt, it is likely to be defined as a Sheath silhouette.
 (More about Sheath further down).

 A modified Aline sometimes coincides with being a Dropped waistline, but the two are not at all times the same: drop waist indicates where bodice ends and skirt begins = where the horizontal “waist” of the dress is drawn, but the Modified Aline simply refers to where it is fitted against your skin and where the flare begins = the silhouette.